 Walkovers/Withdrawals

-A team which gives two (2) walkovers during the HKHA League may be required to withdraw from the HKHA League by the Committee.
-In the event of such a withdrawal all previous results of that particular team will be nullified.
+A team which gives two (2) walkovers during the HKHA League or one (1) walkover during the Knockout Tournaments may be required to withdraw from the HKHA League and/or the Knockout Tournaments by the Committee.
+In the event of such a withdrawal all previous results of that particular team in the HKHA League and/or the Knockout Tournaments will be nullified.
 The Convenor of a Affiliated Club which has given a walkover in any HKHA match is required to explain in writing to the Committee, within seven (7) days of the date of the match, the reason(s) for the team having given the walkover.

-If a team withdraws from the HKHA League at any time, the Committee shall have discretion to impose such penalty on that particular team as they deem necessary.
+If a team withdraws from the HKHA League or the Knockout Tournaments at any time, the Committee shall have discretion to impose such penalty on that particular team as they deem necessary.

 Contravention